 Policy briefings, parliamentary briefings and consultation responses on the issues that matter to nursing staff

-The Scottish Government is taking forward four national mental health reviews in Scotland.
-The RCN is delighted that mental health is getting renewed attention, with an emphasis on improving services and embedding the rights of people using them.
+The Scottish Government is taking forward four national mental health initiatives with which the RCN is closely involved.
+The RCN is delighted that mental health is getting renewed attention, with a real emphasis on improving services and embedding the rights of people using them.